-Lead Reviewer: Elisabeth Rowlands, Trust Development Director Approval: Finance, Resources, Audit and Risk Committee
+Lead Reviewer: Trust Finance Director & Commerce & Risk Manager

+Approval: Finance, Resources, Audit and Risk Committee

-Approved on: 06 May 2020 Date of Next Review: May 2021
+Approved on: 15 May 2024 Next Review Date: May 2025

 Introduction

 1. This risk management policy forms part of The Futures Trust's governance arrangements and system of internal controls.
 The policy incorporates the roles and responsibilities of the Board of Trustees, Local Governing Bodies, School Senior Managers and other employees, the trust's risk management methodology, risk exposure reporting and systems in place to evaluate the effectiveness of the internal controls.